Skip to Main Content

 Where the Hebrides Shapes the Architecture

-There is a particular design logic that governs the leading of Scotland's remote hotel conversions: the landscape is so forceful that the building must either argue with it or yield to it entirely.
+There is a particular design logic that governs the best of Scotland's remote hotel conversions: the landscape is so forceful that the building must either argue with it or yield to it entirely.
 Another Place, The Machrie, on the Oa peninsula just outside Port Ellen, has taken the second position.
 The structure reads as low and horizontal against the sky, designed to avoid competing with the Atlantic horizon rather than announce itself above it.
 This approach, common to a tier of Hebridean and Highland properties that have emerged over the last decade, prioritises material continuity with the surrounding environment.
 Stone, timber, and muted tones recur because anything else would read as intrusion.

 The Approach to Port Ellen